eliecerecology/Task_Kata/README.md

 in the kata includind CDBA requested
 - test.py = the file to run the codes

-I hope know is ok
+I hope now is ok!

-Eliecerecology
+Eliecer